jixiaod/pac/README.md

     $ pac deploy setup

-### Do a fake deployment to see what kind of files will be deployed to your server
+### Do a fake deployment to see what kind of files will be deployed to your servers

     $ pac deploy